jhxie/CMPUT333/lab2/part2/REPORT.md

 where it can pull windows credentials from the OS directly.
 This allows it to edit the web server config file that can require the login credentials from the user depending on which directory that they are trying to access.

+Linux FTP and TFTP servers are configured to run under the supervision of the *inetd* daemon; the configuration file for FTP server resides in */etc/* and is named as *vsftpd.conf*, the configuration file for TFTP server is at */opt/opentftpd/opentftp.ini*.